mariolinguito/codingadventures/content/blog/config-split/index.md

 ---
-title: A simple guide to splitting with Config Split in Drupal CMS
+title: A simple guide to splitting configurations with the power of Config Split in Drupal CMS
 date: 2024-06-30T15:10:45.804Z
 description: "In simple words: This module allows to define sets of configuration that will get exported to separate directories when exporting,